 508.2: Accessory occupancies identified occupy <10% of floor area on which they are located.
 No separation required except 1 hour adjacent to a dwelling unit.
 508.3: Nonseparated Occupancies.
 Nonseparated occupancy approach.
-The R-2 occupancy is the most restrictive and the basis for area, height, and story calculations.
-No occupancy separation is required except for a one hour separation requirements per Section 420.
-509: Incidental Uses The exterior trash recycle is considered an incidental use occupying less than 10% of the first floor area.
+The R-2 occupancy is the occupying less than 10% of the first floor area.